-- July 5: The Jacksonville Red Caps lost by forfeit to the Red Sox when they failed to show for a game in Memphis with the Red Sox.
-Having sold or traded its best players to other teams, the Red Caps continued to play NAL teams when they could afford the transporation, operating as a semi-pro team.
-They still finished with a better record than the Chicago American Giants.
+- July 5: The Jacksonville Red Caps lost by forfeit to the Red Sox when they failed to show for the game in Memphis.
+Having sold or traded its best players to other teams, the Red Caps continued to play NAL teams when they could afford the transportation and other expenses, operating as a semi-pro team.
+They would still finish with a better won-lost record than the Chicago American Giants.

 - July 17: Following a closed-door discussion with Brooklyn Dodgers manager Leo Durocher, in which Durocher reportedly denied responsibility for a quote in the New York Daily Worker blaming the owners of big league clubs for segregation, Commissioner Landis issued an official statement saying "Negroes are not barred Organized Baseball by the Commissioner and never have in my 21 years I have served as Commissioner.
 There is no rule in Organized baseball prohibiting their participation and never has been to my knowledge.
 If Durocher or any other manager, or all of them want to sign one or 25 Negro players, it's all right with me."

 - When asked for comment later that same day, James Gallagher, GM of the Cubs, shifted blame, claiming that "our scouts have never recommended a Negro player."
-Gallagher than shifted the focus, saying "Personally, I think everybody in this country should be doing something of more value to the nation as a whole than stirring up racial hatred."
+Gallagher then shifted the focus, saying "Personally, I think everybody in this country should be doing something of more value to the nation as a whole than stirring up racial hatred."